onze-e-meia/Courses/README.md

 # Courses
-Programming Courses and other stuff
+## Programming Courses and other stuff
+List of general exercises from on-line courses.
+Some random code.
+And some other stuff.